-“Meekness recognizes that the Father is in control and whatever is going on, as part of a larger plan.
-All of us need rest, and Jesus promises to give it to us when we find our rest in Him.
+“Meekness recognizes that the Father is in control and whatever is going on as part of a larger plan.
+We all need rest, and Jesus promises to give it to us when we find our rest in Him.
 He will not scold us for being weak or scorn us for being foolish.
 He promises to gently and humbly refresh our weary souls” (Stanley).

 Father I long to be tamed by You.
-For me, “power under control,” is a work in progress.
-A painfully slow work.
+For me, “power under control” is a work in progress.
+Regrettably, it is painfully slow work.

-All authority in heaven and on earth have been given to the Lord Jesus Christ (Matthew 28:18).
+All authority in heaven and on earth has been given to the Lord Jesus Christ (Matthew 28:18).
 Further, all authority to execute judgment has been granted to Him by the Father (John 5:27).
-He is not weak, but rather all-powerful.
+He is not weak, but instead, He is all-powerful.
 Yet, all of His power and authority are perfectly under control.

 The Lord Jesus Christ self-identified Himself as being meek.
 In fact, He was the epitome of meekness.

 The general connotation of praus is “controlled power” (Friberg), “strong but accommodating.”
 No one English word adequately translates it.
-Perhaps gentle or mild come closest.
-Meekness rests upon of calm, cool, serene inward strength.
+Perhaps gentle or mild comes closest.
+Meekness rests upon calm, cool, serene inward strength.

 A lioness with her cubs provides a perfect word picture of meekness.
-Visualize the way the lioness gently picks up her cubs and moves them from location to location.
+Visualize how the lioness gently picks up her cubs and moves them from location to location.
 She is firm but gentle.
-She has the power to crush, but never does.
+She has the power to crush but never does.
 She models patient self-control.